MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2021/overview.md

    - HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0
    - HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0
 - Other registry locations and settings information that reference 16.0 still apply.
-- Add-ins and other extensibility solutions that are compatible with volume licensed versions of Office 2019 will most likely be compatible with Office LTSC 2021 or will require only minimal testing.
+- Add-ins and other extensibility solutions compatible with Office 2019 are likely to work with Office LTSC 2021, requiring minimal testing.

 ## What are the new features in Office LTSC 2021?